Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Non-trivial inclusions

 \begin{remark} The choice of the order on the set of actions fixed at the start of the previous proof influences the size of the constructed strategy.
-We note that we do not require a uniform order over actions for all memory states.
-Indeed, the order is used to define all memoryless strategies of the form $\segmentstrat{j}{m}$.
-Because these strategies do not interact with strategies associated to other memory states, it is possible to use different orderings on actions depending on the memory state $m$ that is considered. $\lhd$ \end{remark}
+It is not necessary to use the same ordering of actions for all memory states.
+The order is used to define all memoryless strategies of the form $\segmentstrat{j}{\mealyState}$, which do not interact with strategies associated to other memory states.
+For this reason, it is possible to use different orderings on actions depending on the memory state $\mealyState$ that is considered. $\lhd$ \end{remark}